hhru/api/docs_eng/suggests.md

 All suggestions work in the same way: they receive text that is a part of the suggested meaning, and return a list of relevant elements.
-The text being searched must contain at least two symbols.
-In case too short a text is given, `400 Bad Request` will be returned with the error description in the response body:
+The text being searched must contain at least two and less than 3 000 symbols.
+In case too short or too long a text is given, `400 Bad Request` will be returned with the error description in the response body: